StrikerX3/StrikeBox/README.md

 is in ROM, which is provided by the user.

 If provided with a particular BIOS ROM and a raw hard disk image containing the Microsoft Xbox Dashboard, it will load the Dashboard software succesfully.
-There's no networking, no audio, no graphics, no games... yet ;)
+It can also load games from an XISO, although without graphics, input, audio or networking nothing is really playable... yet ;)

 The initial goal is to emulate the original Xbox at a low level.
 The user will have to provide their own dump of the MCPX and BIOS ROMs from an Xbox machine,